-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-ore than one row, and full-time freshmen should also H2 First-time Full-time Less Than Full-time Undergraduate Full-time Freshmen (Incl.
+mo ore than one row, and full-time freshmen should also be counted as fu First-time II-time undergradu Full-time ates.
+Less Than H2 Full-time Undergraduate Full-time

+Number of degree cooking undergraduate students Freshmen (Incl.
 Fresh.)
-Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2004 cohort) H2 b) Number of students in line a who applied for need- based financial aid H2 C) Number of students in line b who were determined to have financial need H2 d) Number of students in line c who were awarded any financial aid H2 e) Number of students in line d who were awarded any Ĺ need-based scholarship or grant aid H2 f) Number of students in line d who were awarded any Ĺ need-based self-help aid H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2005 cohort) H2 b) Number of students in line a who applied for need- based financial aid H2 c) Number of students in line b who were determined to L. have financial need H2 d) Number of students in line c who were awarded any financial aid H2 e) Number of students in line d who were awarded any need-based scholarship or grant aid H2 f) Number of students in line d who were awarded any need-based self-help aid H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
 Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 ы Average need-based scholarship and grant award of k) those in line e H2 I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f H2 m) Average need-based loan (excluding PLUS loans, ' unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan L
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 k) Average need-based scholarship and grant award of 11, those in line e H2 I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f H2 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan